Danger Level: 5/5

 Quick Answer

-Bald-faced hornets are large, black wasps with distinctive white markings on their face and abdomen tip.
-They build large, enclosed, gray paper nests that can exceed basketball size by late summer.
+Bald-faced hornets are large black wasps with bright white markings on their face and the tip of the abdomen.
+They build enclosed gray paper nests that can grow bigger than a basketball by late summer.

-Bald-faced hornets are large, black wasps with distinctive white markings on their face and abdomen tip.
-They build large, enclosed, gray paper nests that can exceed basketball size by late summer.
-Nests have a single entrance hole near the bottom.
+Bald-faced hornets are large black wasps with bright white markings on their face and the tip of the abdomen.
+They build enclosed gray paper nests that can grow bigger than a basketball by late summer.
+Each nest has a single entrance hole near the bottom, and you'll usually spot a few workers patrolling it.

 Bald-Faced Hornet - showing key features for identification